harsh183/sail21-whacky-web-bots/slides.md

 * https://gist.github.com/harsh183/4505b4870fb9a003abe5193e0f7b9c71

-* In my freshman year I approached this problem another way by using `JavaScript` to run a custom script after the search form was filled out.
+* Run a custom script after the search form was filled out.

-* This is only possible with a language called JavaScript that runs directly on the Browser.
-This is beyond the scope of this 2 hour class to cover another language but worth learning in the area of web automation.
+* Using JavaScript that runs directly on the Browser.
+Beyond scope of the class but useful.
 ---

 # <!-- fit --> Selenium